 Gauze is necessary for holding more absorbent bandages in place and keeping wounds clean.
-Both bandages and gauze will need to be change regularly so get plenty of these items.
+Both bandages and gauze will need to be changed regularly so get plenty of these items.

 To go along with the bandages and gauze you will need tape to hold them in place.
 Personally, and I’m not a doctor, I prefer the cloth tape that is breathable to the waterproof tape.